Self-Worth Issues Are Rooted In Our Childhood

 “You can have anything you want if you are willing to give up the belief that you can’t have it.”—Dr. Robert Anthony

-It wasn’t only my father’s fault because I played a part in co-creating the experience, insofar as I accepted the messages communicated to me.
+It wasn’t only my father’s fault because I played a part in co-creating the experience, where I accepted the messages communicated to me.
 In contrast, my mother was a kind, loving and compassionate woman who constantly nurtured me and my siblings through positive reinforcement.
-So why did I absorbed my father’s criticism and not my mother’s positive encouragement?
+So why did I absorb my father’s criticism and not my mother’s positive encouragement?
 Psychologists say our minds are more alert to negativity, known as a negativity bias which is hard-wired into our DNA.
 I’m not alone in encountering these childhood experiences.
 I have coached hundreds of people over the years who experienced similar events, whether through a parent, a teacher, a sporting coach or loved one.
 Each of them adopted the negative stimuli that undermined their self-esteem.

 You Must Believe You Are Deserving

 “Life is not easy for any of us.
 But what of that?
 We must have perseverance and above all confidence in ourselves.
 We must believe that we are gifted for something and that this thing must be attained.”—Marie Curie

 So how do we overcome our childhood wounds to become better receivers?
 I believe it lies in self-enquiry, to better understand ourselves.
 For some, it may require working with a trained therapist to explore their childhood traumas.
 Either way, we must learn to navigate and heal our emotional wounds so we can move forward.
 How does this sound?
 Can you see how life isn’t conspiring against you?
 Life wants to give you all the riches you deserve.
 But first you must overcome the impediments that stand in the way of receiving them.
 There’s no point bemoaning your current situation while wanting more when underneath it, you feel unworthy of receiving it.